-- Driving forces - What local social, economic or political changes have served as impulses for greater community involvement in design and planning?
+- Driving forces – What local social, economic, or political changes have served as impulses for greater community involvement in design and planning?

 - Preservation of identity and environmental protection – How does community design serve to bolster local identity and/or sustainability?
 What conflicts exist between the aspirations of local residents and the preservation of locally characteristic or ecologically sound environments?
 How can community design help to resolve these conflicts?

-- Cross-cultural perspectives - What are the different attitudes, outlooks, and perspectives on the concept of community and the practice of community design?
+- Cross-cultural perspectives – What are the different attitudes, outlooks, and perspectives on the concept of community and the practice of community design?
 What are the lessons of cross-cultural collaboration?
-What barriers exist to the transfer of techniques from one cultural context to another, and what adaptations in technique have helped to overcome these barriers?
+What barriers exist to the transfer of techniques from one cultural context to another, and what adaptations in technology have helped to overcome these barriers?

-- Community design learning - What are the different pedagogical models of community design education?
-What skills need to taught?
+- Community design learning – What are the different pedagogical models of community design education?
+What skills need to be taught?
 What changes to design and planning education in general need to be made in order to foster community design?
-How can pedagogy specifically address the challenge of cross-cultural application and relevance of community design?
+How can pedagogy specifically address the challenge of cross-cultural application and the relevance of community design?